mitchellgoffpc/ask/README.md

 # Select a model
 $ ask -m opus "What is the capital of france?"

-# Attach a file
-$ ask -f ~/shakespeare.txt "No yapping: What are the first three stories in this collection?"

-# Make a new file
+# Write code
-$ ask -o ~/astronauts.py "No yapping: Write a python script that queries the astronauts API and prints the astronauts"
+$ ask "Create a new file astronauts.py that queries the astronauts API and prints the astronauts"

-# Edit a file
+# Attach and/or edit a file
-$ ask -e ~/astronauts.py "Make this into a tkinter window"
+$ ask -f astronauts.py "Make this into a tkinter window"

 # Fix bugs
 ask "I'm getting ImportError: dlopen(/Users/mitchell/.pyenv/versions/3.12.2/lib/python3.12/lib-dynload/_tkinter.cpython-312-darwin.so, 0x0002): Library not loaded: /opt/homebrew/opt/tcl-tk/lib/libtk8.6.dylib when I try to import tkinter in python, what can I do?"